 Click the links below for all the info you need to keep up to date with season four.

 What You Need to Know

-When Does Season Four of Peaky Blinders Start?
+When Did Season Four of Peaky Blinders Start?

-The new season of Peaky Blinders started on Wednesday 15 November.
+The new season of Peaky Blinders started on 15 November.
 Peaky Blinders season four is showing on BBC 2.
-That means it is available to watch live on BBC iPlayer the moment it comes out, and available for replay one hour after it finishes.
+That means it’s available to watch live on BBC iPlayer the moment it comes out, and available for replay one hour after it finishes.

 Although Netflix will be showing the whole of season four of Peaky Blinders, it won’t be on Netflix until the day after the last episode airs in Britain.

 Where to Watch Peaky Blinders Season Four Live Online